PdoyleC/PP2-Miscellaneous-Quiz/README.md

 ## Features

 - There are 10 questions that appeared randomly out of a totol of 40.
-- The players score is visible on the screen under the quiz.
+- The players score and name is visible on the screen under the quiz.
+- The score will also have a message depending on the score. e.g They just didn't suit you Jane Bloggs.
 - There is a countdown timer which end the quiz after 25 seconds if the question isn't answered,which appears after the start button is pressed.
 - There is a progress counter which appears after the start button is pressed.
 - Rules can be seen by pressing the Rules button.